brbruce/AWS_EdXWeek5Cloud9/README.md

-This is the cloud 9 code I worked on for EdX Building on AWS course
+This is the cloud 9 code I worked on for EdX Building on AWS course.

+For the course notes, see https://github.com/brbruce/EdXAWSTrainingNotes/blob/master/README.md

 --------------------------------------------------------------------